sgoettel/addcorrespDesc/README.md

 Otherwise, the modified XML files will be saved to the same location as the original files, with the same filename.

-If you find this script helpful or have any suggestions for improvement, please feel free to contribute to the project on GitHub.
+If you find this script helpful or have any suggestions for improvement, please feel free to contribute.

 P.S: I'm still working on this and can't find the bug yet, but seems that there is no way to get `xml_declaration=True` to work in this case (alway changes double quotes `"` to single quotes `'`.
 However, you can add the desired XML declaration to the output file by using the doctype parameter in the `etree.tostring()`, which is `<?xml version="1.0" encoding="UTF-8"?>` (as implemented in the script right now).